Factsheet: Emergency Medical Treatment

 Consent to treatment may also be given before an emergency situation arises e.g. in a person’s Advance Care Directive, or noted on a resident’s file.

-The legislation in some States and Territories requires a health professional to make reasonable efforts (if practical) to find out whether the person has an Advance Care Directive before giving emergency treatment.
+The guardianship and medical treatment decision-making legislation in some States and Territories requires a health professional to make reasonable efforts (if practical) to find out whether the person has an Advance Care Directive before giving emergency treatment.

 If there is an opportunity to obtain consent and a health professional does not do so, treating the person could result in civil or criminal liability.